mukil/dm4-wikidata-toolkit/README.md

 # DeepaMehta 4 Wikidata Toolkit

-This plugin provides the functionality to transform selecetd entities from a wikidata JSON dump file into DeepaMehta 4 Topics and to expose custom queries over those via a REST API.
+This plugin provides the functionality to transform selected entities from a wikidata JSON dump file into DeepaMehta 4 Topics and to expose custom queries over those by means of a REST API.

+For a detailed and complete description of what this module does, how it works and can be customized please read [this blogpost](http://infokitchen.net/building-a-microservice-for-querying-wikidata/).

-Note: This plugin makes use of the WikidataToolkit and therefore requires Java 1.7 or higher.
+Note: This plugin makes use of the WikidataToolkit and therefore _requires_ Java 1.7 or higher.

 ## Requirements